justintadlock/query-posts/readme.txt

 There's not a lot of work you have to do.
 Just add the widget to your theme's widget area(s).
 If anything, you'll probably be overwhelmed by the myriad of options.
 I've included a handy guide on what each option means with supplemental reading material.
 Just check out the `readme.html` included with the plugin download.

 == Changelog ==

+**Version 0.3.2**

+* Clean up of debug notices.
+* Only show thumbnail settings if theme supports post thumbnails or the `get_the_image()` function is present.
+* Apply widget title filters to the widget title.
+* Better escaping of widget settings form elements.

 **Version 0.3.1**